Jaydccq/amazon-database/README.txt

     iii.
 Balance Management: Implemented top-up, withdrawal, and transaction history tracking.
 2. Created the README.txt and documented the project details.
 3. Designed the Entity-Relationship Diagram (ERD) that integrates all database tables.
+4. Implement search/filter functionality for purchase history by item, seller, date, etc.
-4. Set up and managed the project GitLab repository.
+5. Set up and managed the project GitLab repository.

 Products Guru (Jiaxin Gao): responsible for Products
 1. Designed the Products table, identifying ProductID as the primary key.